macvfx/p5ArchiveCheck/README.md

 have been archived by Archiware P5 in a remote P5 server in the Default Archive index.
 ## How to Use
 1. Open the P5 Archive Manager application.
-2. Add a remote P5 server with "Managed Server"
+2. Add a remote P5 server with "Managed Servers"
 3. Select a server to use.
 4. Drag any folder onto the main window.
 5. Click on "Run Verification Check" to begin verification.